nmermigas/delivery-app/README.md

 GET: Get a list of incoming orders in a webpage.
 So: http://localhost:8000/v1/orders

 POST: Place a new order.
-So: http://localhost:8000/v1/orders
+So: http://localhost:8000/v1/orders It is suggested to hit this endpoint through an API Test/Dev tool like Postman.

 - Example of a post request in JSON format: